Jack-A-Cooper/Cpp-Poker-Hand-Validator-and-Evaluator/README.md

 a bitwise algorithm to evaluate 5-hand poker hands I found very interesting.
 Please check out his blog: https://jonathanhsiao.com/blog/ and the particular post that inspired the project: https://jonathanhsiao.com/blog/evaluating-poker-hands-with-bit-math.
-The original algorithm's was implemented by Pat Wilson with his implementation in JavaScript (2012) here: http://jsfiddle.net/subskybox/r4mSF/.
+The original algorithm was implemented by Pat Wilson with his implementation in JavaScript (2012) here: http://jsfiddle.net/subskybox/r4mSF/.

 I wished to design it in such a way that modifications were possible, and followed an OOP design.